Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Introduction

-Subject to the underlying constraints, the expansion \eqref{eq:genExpan} is uniformly valid for $0\leq \xi \leq 1$ as $s$ stays bounded from below; preserving uniformity, the expansion (including its remainder term) can be repeatedly differentiated w.r.t. the variables $s$ and $\xi$.
+Subject to the underlying constraints, the expansion \eqref{eq:genExpan} is uniformly valid for $0\leq \xi \leq 1$ as $s$ stays bounded from below; preserving uniformity, the expansion (including its remainder term) can be repeatedly differentiated with respect to the variables $s$ and $\xi$.
 This implies that any linearly induced quantity \eqref{eq:E_induced}, now written as

 That is, just the computational mastery of the leading term $F_\beta$ and its higher-order derivatives is required to evaluate {\em any} correction term in the asymptotic expansion of $E_{n,\beta}$.
-The coefficient polynomials $P_{\beta,j,k}$ are known: in \cite{B25-1}, when addressing the distribution of the largest level --- that is, the quantity $E_{\beta,n}(x;1)$ for which the limit laws $F_\beta(s)$ are the $\beta$-Tracy--Widom distributions --- we described an algorithm to compute the polynomials $P_{\beta,j,k}$.
+The coefficient polynomials $P_{\beta,j,k}$ are known: in \cite{B25-1}, when addressing the distribution of the largest level -- that is, the quantity $E_{\beta,n}(x;1)$ for which the limit laws $F_\beta(s)$ are the $\beta$-Tracy--Widom distributions -- we described an algorithm to compute the polynomials $P_{\beta,j,k}$.
 The concrete instances for up to $j=4$ are displayed\footnote{Their functional form quickly becomes bulky as the maximum total degree appears to grow like $3j$.} in Table~\ref{tab:1} for $\beta=2$, and in Table~\ref{tab:2} for $\beta=1,4$.